tda-in-ml/tda-in-ml.github.io/cfp.md

 describe open problems, novel applications, or challenges in *Topological Data Analysis*, *Topological Machine Learning*, and related areas&nbsp;(using the template provided [below](#style)).
 Again, this length does not include references or any supplementary materials.

 We also permit papers that have been recently published or are under submission to another venue.
 Please mark such papers accordingly upon submission.
+The page limit for these submissions is 4 pages.

 Accepted papers and extended abstracts will be presented as brief talks of 5--7 minutes length.
 Authors will also have the option to present